ADU Builder San Diego

 The California Housing Finance Agency (CalHFA) offers various loan programs to assist homebuyers in achieving their dream of homeownership.
 One such program is the CalHFA Conventional Program, which provides a fixed interest rate for a 30-year term.

-CalHFA FHA Loan Program: The CalHFA FHA loan program is an FHA-insured firstoffering a deferred payment loan with a 0% interest rate for a portion of their down payment or closing costs. mortgage with a slightly higher 30-year fixed interest rate than the standard FHA program.
-It is combined with the CalHFA Zero Interest Program (ZIP) for closing costs.
+CalHFA FHA Loan Program: The CalHFA FHA loan program, an FHA-insured first mortgage, offers a slightly higher 30-year fixed interest rate than the standard FHA program.
+It is combined with the CalHFA Zero Interest Program (ZIP) for closing costs, providing valuable financial assistance to eligible homebuyers.

 Regular Rate Updates: It is important to note that interest rates for CalHFA loan programs may change periodically.
 Potential borrowers should consult the CalHFA Rates page for the most up-to-date interest rate information.